Home » Diseases » Poisonings in Dogs and Cats » Poisoning from A-Z » Chlorphenamine Maleate

 Supplements

-The pathophysiological mechanism of poisoning by chlorphenamine maleate in dogs and cats is based on an overdose of the active substance, which, as a first-generation antihistamine, has both peripheralPeripheral refers to areas located outside the central part of a system or body.
+The pathophysiological mechanism of poisoning by chlorphenamine maleate in dogs and cats is based on an overdose of the active ingredient, which, as a first-generation antihistamine, has both peripheralPeripheral refers to areas located outside the central part of a system or body.
 In veterinary medicine, this can refer to peripheral nerves, blood vessels, or tissues that are distant from central organs such as the heart or brain. and central effects.

 1. Blockade of H1-histamine Receptors